aekamban/tutor-management-system/README.md

 - Analytical SQL queries for operational and revenue metrics

 ## Outcome / Insight
-Delivered an analytics-ready relational database that supports reliable reporting on revenue by subject category, tutor availability matching, and package utilization—demonstrating how strong data modeling underpins trustworthy analytics.
+Delivered an analytics-ready relational database that supports reliable reporting on revenue by subject category, tutor availability matching, and package utilization, demonstrating how strong data modeling underpins trustworthy analytics.

 ## Why This Matters
 Applied data science roles often sit close to business operations.
 This project demonstrates the ability to translate real-world operational requirements into scalable, decision-supporting data infrastructure.